National Symposium on Family Issues

 If you are interested in joining a working group, contact the organizer.
 If you would like to organize a new working group, please contact Sarah Damaske.
 We will work with you to develop your idea and identify faculty who may be interested.

-PRI Family Demography Working Group
+PRI Family and Gender Working Group

 PRI Population Health Working Group

-PRI Grant Writing Working Group
+NIH Grant Writing Working Group

 This group is for those who are actively planning or writing an external grant with a PDB (Population Dynamics Branch) focus.

-PRI Environmental Demography Working Group
+PRI Migration & Diversity Initiative Working Group

-PRI Communities and Place Working Group
+PRI Climate Change and Health Working Group